gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

-# IoT Smart Home Data — MQTT → Kafka → InfluxDB → Grafana
+# IoT Smart Home Data — MQTT → Kafka → TimescaleDB → Grafana

 In this workshop we will build a complete IoT data pipeline that ingests simulated smart-home sensor data, routes it through Apache Kafka, persists it in InfluxDB 3.x, and visualises it in Grafana.

-The data originates from the [MQTTX CLI](https://mqttx.app/docs/cli) `smart_home` simulator, which publishes one JSON message per home per interval to an MQTT broker.
-Kafka Connect bridges MQTT to a Kafka topic, and Telegraf then consumes that topic and writes the data into InfluxDB 3.x.
+The data originates from the [MQTTX CLI](https://mqttx.app/docs/cli) `IEM` simulator, which publishes one JSON message per factory per interval to an MQTT broker.
+Kafka Connect bridges MQTT to a Kafka topic, NiFi or Python transforms the data and Kafka Connect writes the data into TimescaleDB.

 ![Architecture](./images/architecture.png)